This post may contain affiliate links. Please read our disclosure policy.

 Lemon white chocolate chip: Fold 2 tablespoons of white chocolate chips into the batter along with the blueberries.
 The sweetness of the chips balances the lemon’s tartness.

-How To Make A Lemon Blueberry Muffin
+How To Make This Single Lemon Blueberry Muffin

-- Mix Dry Ingredients: In a separate bowl, stir together flour, baking powder, and salt.
+- In a small bowl, whisk together the flour, baking powder, and salt.

 Expert Tips